Engee documentation

 Details

-Specify the FFT length as an integer, .
+Specify the length of the FFT as an integer .

-If the FFT implementation parameters are set to Radix-2 or the Intput in bit-reversed order checkbox is selected, this value must be two.
+If for the parameter FFT implementation the value is set Radix-2 or the Input in bit-reversed order checkbox is selected, this value must be equal to two.

 Dependencies

-To use this parameter, uncheck Inherit FFT length from input dimensions.
+To use this option, uncheck the box.
+Inherit FFT length from input dimensions.

 Default value